c6o/docs/content/tutorials/core.md

 ## Collaboration with Intercept and Teleport

-Assuming the backend developer has started their core service running from the previous section on core services.
+For the following, we are assuming the backend developer has started their core service running from the previous section on core services.

 Now, a frontend developer on another machine can teleport to the cluster and access your locally running core service.